Jean-Baptiste Réveillon: First Hot Air Balloon

-His purchase of the paper mill and expertise in paper production brought him into contact with Etienne de Montgolfier, and it was from Réveillon's garden at Folie Titon that the first hot-air balloon was launched on 12 September 1783.
+His purchase of the paper mill and expertise in paper production brought him into contact with Etienne de Montgolfier, and it was from Réveillon's garden at La Folie Titon that the first hot-air balloon was launched on 12 September 1783.
 Réveillon delivered a special and colourful wallpaper, used as a cover for the balloon.
 A second balloon, called Le Réveillon, with a rooster, a duck and a sheep was launched a week later at Versailles.
 On 19 October his employee André Giroud de Villette and Jean-François Pilâtre de Rozier went into the sky, as pioneers of flight.